|

 Additionally, you can also monitor other type of statistics: resource usage and events.

-Resource usage consists of CPU
+Resource usage consists of CPU and several RAM metrics (heap, RSS, VRT).

 Events on the other hand are for example the end of the discovery phase and late or lost messages.